 - General employees, teachers, elected officials and executive employees are currently eligible to retire at age 55.
 The bill would change that to age 60. - Protective employees, such as police and firefighters, are currently eligible to retire at age 50.
-The bill would change that to age 52.

-The bills also changes the formula method for calculating a WRS retirement benefit from three to five years.
+The bill would change that to age 52. - Changes the formula method for calculating a WRS retirement benefit from three to five years. - Changes the formula benefit to be based on the average of the five highest years of earnings.
+Current law is the average of the three highest years of earnings. - Changes would only apply to members hired on or after the effective date of the bill.

-Legislative and Budget Update September 19, 2017 Page 3
+Legislative and Budget Update December 13, 2017 Page 3